aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 ## Bookmarks in Microsoft Word

 In Microsoft Word, you can place bookmarks anywhere in the document when needed, or delete them if they are of no use anymore.
-The bookmarks can be assigned to text fragments, graphic objects, paragraphs, etc. Every bookmark has a unique name consisting of multiple letters and digits.
+The bookmarks can be assigned to text fragments, graphic objects, paragraphs, etc. Every bookmark has a unique name consisting of a few letters and digits.

 ### Inserting a Bookmark in Microsoft Word